nevercrit/email2phonenumber/README.md

+***update fyp.ebay.com to a different address.
+The former threw errors.

 # email2phonenumber
 email2phonenumber is an OSINT tool that allows you to obtain a target's phone number just by having his email address.